geusebi/zabbixbackup/README.md

-                        database schema. (default: public) -n, --reverse-lookup  (NOT IMPLEMENTED) perform a reverse lookup of the IP address for the host. (default: True)
+                        database schema. (default: public) -n, --reverse-lookup  (NOT IMPLEMENTED) perform a reverse lookup of the IP address for the host. (default: True) --name NAME           use this name instead of 'host' for the backup name.
+                        (allowed alphanum, -, .) (default: None)

 dump action options:
   -U {dump,nodata,ignore,fail}, --unknown-action {dump,nodata,ignore,fail}